jayfelipe/tracepilot-sdk/README.md

 tp_live_xxxxxxxxxxxxxxxxx
 ```

----

 ## Step 2 — Create a New Project

-Navigate outside your existing project folders and create a fresh directory.

 ```bash
 mkdir test-agent-user
 ```

----

 ## Step 3 — Initialize the Project